christopherjc54/web-server-py/README.md

 # Python HTTPS API Server

-The purpose of this project is to create a fully functional interface for secured network application development.
+The purpose of this project is to create a fully functional interface for secure network application development.

 A sample client is provided to test functionality.